Tazinho/Advanced-R-Solutions/_book/03-Functions.md

     c(c = c)
     ```

-    __<span style="color:green">A</span>__: A named vector c, which first field has the value 10 and the name "c".
+    __<span style="color:green">A</span>__: A named vector `c`, which first field has the value 10 and the name "c".
 The first "c" is the `c()` function, the second is the name of the first entry and the third is the value of the first entry.

 2. __<span style="color:red">Q</span>__: What are the four principles that govern how R looks for values?
 __<span style="color:green">A</span>__:   As stated in the book:

     > There are four basic principles behind R's implementation of lexical scoping:
-    * name masking
+    * name masking (Variables are evaluated according to the highest-precedence environment in which they are defined, starting from the local environment and working upwards through each parent environment.)
-    * functions vs. variables
+    * functions vs. variables (For all intents and purposes, function names are evaluated by the same rules as for variables.
+If it is implicit that a function is being used, R will ignore objects with the same name that are not functions.)
-    * a fresh start
+    * a fresh start (Every time a function is called, a new environment is created to host execution.)
-    * dynamic lookup
+    * dynamic lookup (R looks for values, when a function is run.
+Not when it is created)

 3. __<span style="color:red">Q</span>__: What does the following function return?
 Make a prediction before
    running the code yourself.